psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 ## Chinese Whispers

-TO DO - secret committee report brief mention?
+Such was the concern that the unrest in the Northern Counties might lead to or be the first signs of an open revolt, a "Secret Committee" was convened to investigate the disturbances.
+It made its report in mid-July, 1812.

-The news of a woman being assaulted to prevent her from providing information to the Magistrates about some unstated Luddite activities also appears to have taken on the nature of Chinese whispers, even finding its way into the report of the Secret Committee convened to investigate the disturbances...
+Included in the report was news of a woman being assaulted to prevent her from providing information to the Magistrates about some unstated Luddite activities, although this appears not to have appeared as a news report at the time of its occurrence, and was later challenged by the *Leeds Mercury*.

 ```{admonition} An Unfounded Report?
 July 1812
 :class: dropdown